Skip to content

 Phase one covered hours 0–24.
 Intensity is highest, heat stress is significant from hour six onward, and gut function is still reliable.
 Target: 80–90g of carbohydrate per hour, using a 2:1 glucose-to-fructose mix in drink format plus gels when liquid intake was already sufficient.
 Asker Jeukendrup's research on multiple transportable carbohydrates is the scientific foundation here — when glucose and fructose use separate intestinal transporters, oxidation rates can reach 90g/hr without the GI distress that would occur with glucose alone at those quantities.

 Phase two covered hours 24–48.
 Fatigue accumulates, appetite becomes unpredictable, and gut sensitivity increases.
 Target: 60–75g/hr during movement, supplemented by solid food at every checkpoint stop.
-Savoury options were prioritised to counter flavour fatigue — a phenomenon that is genuinely debilitating in multi-day events.
+Savoury options were prioritised to counter flavour fatigue — a phenomenon that is debilitating in multi-day events.
 Sweet gel after sweet gel stops working, not because of any physiological change, but because the sensory system simply refuses to cooperate.

 Phase three covered hours 48 to finish.
 Pace slows, power drops, and fat oxidation covers a larger percentage of energy demand.
 Target: 50–60g/hr.
 Trying to maintain 80–90g/hr in this phase typically causes gut problems without a commensurate performance benefit, because the effort level no longer demands it.